rvcgeeks/Rvc-TCP-Station/README.md

 ```
 make
 ```
-This will create a zip with two executables "rvc-tcp-client" and "rvc-tcp-server" Copy this zip on different computers and use client and server accordingly
+This will create a self executing compressed archive "rvc-tcp-station.run" Copy this file on different computers and use client and server accordingly

+To compile server and client binary without creating the run archive, you can make these targets separately as
+'''
+make server; make client
+'''

 ## Deployment

 On the terminal of PC you have decided to keep as server run rvc-tcp-server

 ```
-./rvc-tcp-server (port no)
+./rvc-tcp-station.run --run-server (port no)
 ```
 The clients can connect via your hostname so you can give a unique host name by running the following command as Root: